The (Sad) Pina Colada Hunt in San Juan

 Next, I headed to Aureola, a Mexican restaurant, to eat.
 The had what’s called a “pina colada frappe” that you can get with rum.
 It was actually quite good: flavourful with a creamy texture, and definitely had added rum.
 Their food was good as well.
 I wouldn’t mind returning again but this was not a drink to write home about either.

 My last stop was at La Verguenza, which is a bar.
-They serve their pina colada with whipped cream on top, which I found to be interesting.
+They serve their pina colada with whipped cream on top, which I surprisingly haven’t had before.
 However it was not the most flavourful.
-Again, I was left with disappointment.
+Again, I was left with disappointment…

 The next time I go to Puerto Rico, I’m not going to waste my time, money and effort finding the Holy Grail of pina coladas.
 I have a feeling it’s not there.
 My lesson is learned.